-“St Albans is a fast, historic and picturesque parkrun, but it is also extremely busy.”
+“St Albans is a fast, historic and picturesque parkrun, but it can also get extremely busy.”

-St. Albans parkrun has been by go-to for a speedy 5km since I first started my running journey.
+St Albans parkrun has been my go-to for a speedy 5km since I first started my running journey.
 Why?
-Because I have set a number of PBs on the super fast course here over the years and it has become the benchmark for my (hopefully) improving running.
+Because I have set a number of PBs on the super-fast course here over the years on the various different courses that round the park.

-Verulamium Park, on the edge of St Albans, is a beautiful location to run featuring Roman Walls, many modern amenities and a lake full of waterfowl.
-The course is a gentle downhill from the top of the park to the lake, which is circumnavigated three times before returning to the start.
-There is also an alternate course, in case of the pond freezing over the path, which is more of a cross country route with tougher hills.
-The normal route is very fast tarmac paths, though congested, with the hill barely registering and a good straight to the finish line.
+Verulamium Park, on the edge of St Albans, is a beautiful location to run featuring Roman Walls, many modern amenities and a lake teeming with waterfowl.
+The course is a gentle downhill from the top of the park to the lake, which is circumnavigated three times before returning close to the start.
+There is also an alternate course, in case of the pond freezes over the path, which is a four-lap more cross-country route with tougher hills.
+The normal route features very fast tarmac paths, though congested, with the hill barely registering and a good straight to the finish line.

 The biggest downfall to this fantastic course is that so many people have discovered how good it is (over 400 a week)!
-It is extremely congested and overtaking for the first half a mile or so is almost impossible, and it doesn’t improve much until the latter stages.
-There are also a number of chokepoints which make it difficult for buggy runners though I have seen a few tackle it.
+It can get congested and overtaking for the first half a mile or so involves some patience.
+There are also a number of chokepoints which make it harder for buggy runners though I have seen a number tackle it.

-Facilities wise: parking by the museum is £1.95 or get two hours free at the leisure centre with a longer walk to the start; toilets about 200m from the start line; large play parks; a fantastic Roman Walk (including a floor mosaic); and food/drinks are available from the well priced Inn On The Park by the finish afterwards (or if you want a treat head over to the Waffle House nearby).
+Facilities wise: parking by the museum is £1.95 or get two hours free at the leisure centre with a longer walk to the start; toilets about 200m from the start line; large play parks; a fantastic Roman Walk (including a floor mosaic); and food/drinks are available from the well-priced Inn On The Park by the finish afterwards (or if you want a treat head over to the Waffle House nearby).